SubmarinerApp/Submariner/README.md

 1. Clone recursively (i.e. `git clone --recursive`).
 Failing that, initialize submodules recursively (`git submodule update --init --recursive`).
 We don't use submodules at the moment, but it's a good idea to in case we do later.
 2. Create `Submariner/DEVELOPMENT_TEAM.xcconfig` with contents like `DEVELOPMENT_TEAM = AAAAAAAAAA`, substituting that string with your development ID.
 If you don't, you'll have a bad day setting up signing.
+  * If you're unsure what codesigning ID to use, run `security find-identity -v -p codesigning`.
 3. Use Xcode or `xcbuild` to build.

 It is recommended you do `git config core.hooksPath .githooks` to avoid commiting your developer ID.